-If you focus on hearing and understanding someone, you're going to lay down the groundwork for effective change to happen, but you're not trying to change them.
-You're just trying to understand where they're coming from, and you have to understand it in a non-judgemental way.
+If you focus on hearing and understanding someone, you're going to lay down the groundwork for effective change, but you're not trying to change them.
+You're just trying to understand where they're coming from, and you have to understand it in a non-judgmental way.

 When it comes down to it, human behavior always makes sense.
+It makes sense when you start to put together all the puzzle pieces.
 If you understand the context of that behavior, all the contributing factors, you'll be like, yeah, I guess I could see why they're doing that.
-Or I see why they think that, or I see why they feel that.
-It makes sense when you start to put together all the puzzle pieces.
+Or I know why they think that, or I see why they feel that.

 The second reason you want to do this is that people inherently want to be understood.
-If they feel like you are a safe place, and you're trying to understand them from a nonjudgmental level, they're going to come to you more.
+If they feel like you are a safe place, and you're trying to understand them from a non-judgmental level, they will come to you more.
 This is essentially what happens in the counseling process.

-The process of trying to understand another person is healing for you and healing for them.
+Trying to understand another person is healing for you and healing for them.
 It makes everyone put their defenses down and creates a much safer dynamic for both people.
-When the defenses are down, everyone can be heard more effectively.
+When the shields are down, everyone will be heard more effectively.
 The more someone feels like you understand them, the more credit you have with them.
 Then your opinion and your thoughts matter so much more to them.
 Not only do they care what you think more because they care more about you, but they put more validity in your thoughts and ideas because they feel like you get it, you get them from every angle, and you understand where they're coming from.

+Those are big, scary steps if someone's in active addiction and taking steps towards sobriety.
+They're not sure if it will work out, and it takes a lot to get yourself to take those steps.
 That credit you're building with the person ultimately allows you to have more influence over them.
-Let's face it if someone's in active addiction, and they're taking steps towards sobriety, those are big, scary steps.
-They're not sure if it will work out, and it takes a lot to get yourself to take those steps.

 There are many ways to try and understand someone, but the most obvious, quickest, and easiest way is to ask them questions.
 Listen to their responses and then ask them questions about their response.

-If you're dealing with someone who's closed off or who has a lot of defenses, this may not work the first time you do this.
+If you're dealing with someone who's closed off or has many defenses, this may not work the first time you do this.
 You have to be consistent in the way that you come at them.
-Show no matter what response they give you that you're safe, and you're not going to judge them.
+Show no matter what response they give you that you're safe and you're not going to judge them.

 Eventually, they're going to start opening up.
 Some people do take a little longer than others.
 Counselors get a little extra training on this.
 We made it right.
-If you're interested in learning more of the techniques that counselors use, you can take my Motivation Masterclass.
-This class will tell you even more about the step-by-step process of how to accomplish exactly what we're talking about.
+If you're interested in learning more about counselors' techniques, you can take my Motivation Masterclass.
+This class will tell you more about the step-by-step process of accomplishing exactly what we're talking about.

-Let's say you're dealing with someone who's defensive or who doesn't want to talk or who's closed off, or maybe they have trauma.
-Here's a little trick that might help you say people subconsciously make you feel the way they're feeling.
+Let's say you're dealing with someone who's defensive or doesn't want to talk, or who's closed off, or maybe they have trauma.
+Here's a trick that might help you say people subconsciously make you feel how they're feeling.

-If you check in with how that person is making you feel, that's probably a good indicator of what's going on inside.
+If you check in with how that person is making you feel, that's probably a good indicator of what's happening inside.

-Once you've built that credit, how do you get someone to take steps towards sobriety?
+Once you've built that credit, how do you get someone to take steps toward sobriety?